Jeffrey Hudson: Hudson at the Queen's court

-In 1630, at about 10 years of age, Hudson was included in a mission to France.
-Although the principal purpose of the mission was to return with a midwife for the Queen's first pregnancy, it is likely that Hudson was sent for the appreciation of the French court.
-On the return journey across the channel their ship was captured by Dunkirk pirates, who plundered the ship but eventually released them to return to England.
-Hudson's second trip across the Channel occurred in 1637, at age 18, when a group of courtiers travelled to the Netherlands to observe the siege of Breda, as the Dutch were attempting to expel the Spanish army.
+In 1630, Hudson was included in a mission to France at about ten years of age.
+Although the principal purpose of the mission was to return with a midwife for the Queen's first pregnancy, Hudson was likely sent for the appreciation of the French court.
+On the return journey across the English Channel, their ship was captured by Dunkirk pirates, who plundered the ship but eventually released them to return to England.
+Hudson's second trip across the channel occurred in 1637, at age 18, when a group of courtiers travelled to the Netherlands to observe the siege of Breda, as the Dutch were attempting to expel the Spanish army.

-Hudson was educated in the Queen's household and learned the manners of the court.
-He was brought up in the Roman Catholic Church of her household.
-He learned to ride a horse and shoot a pistol.
-He was celebrated in a variety of poems and narratives of the day.
-However, despite his wit and intelligence, it was the novelty of his shortness that was most prized and all understood that if he had been of normal height he would have had no place at court.
-This is explicitly acknowledged in one of several adulatory poems.

 The coming of the Civil War and the dissolution of the court

-By 1640 the relationship between King Charles and the Parliament had deteriorated to the point of plots and attempted arrests.
+By 1640, the relationship between King Charles and the Parliament had deteriorated to plots and attempted arrests.
 Armed conflict broke out between the Royalists and the Parliamentarians in 1642.
 As Charles led the Royalist army, the Queen took a small number of her retinue, including Hudson, to the Netherlands to raise money and support for him.
-By selling articles from her palace she raised enough to buy some supplies for the Royalist army but was unsuccessful in obtaining official support from the Protestant Dutch government.
-She returned to England with her courtiers and they found themselves in the middle of a civil war.
+By selling articles from her palace, she raised enough to buy some supplies for the Royalist army but was unsuccessful in obtaining official support from the Protestant Dutch government.
+She returned to England with her courtiers, and they found themselves in the middle of a civil war.

 They were able to join Royalist forces at Oxford.
 The Queen appointed Hudson a "Captain of Horse."
-It is not known whether he commanded troops or saw combat in one of Prince Rupert's cavalry raids, but he considered the appointment an honour rather than a joke and later in life continued to style himself as "Captain Jeffery Hudson".
+It is not known whether he commanded troops or saw combat in one of Prince Rupert's cavalry raids.
+Still, he considered the appointment an honour rather than a joke and continued to style himself as "Captain Jeffery Hudson" later in life.

 As it became apparent that the war was broadening rather than concluding, the Queen fled to France in 1643 with a small group of courtiers and household staff, again including Hudson.
-Although they were warmly received in France and provided with space in the Louvre Palace, the Queen was ailing after a difficult delivery and she soon moved her court in exile to the spa at Nevers.
+Although they were warmly received in France and provided with space in the Louvre Palace, the Queen was ailing after a difficult delivery, and she soon moved her court in exile to the spa at Nevers.